This story has been updated Dec. 12 to correct that Amazon purchased one building at Gateway Grand, not two, for $66.1 million.

-Online retail giant Amazon has purchased two Arizona warehouses totaling more than 1 million square feet as it beefs up its industrial portfolio across the country to deliver more goods to customers.
+Online retail giant Amazon has purchased a 537,429-square-foot Arizona warehouse as it beefs up its industrial portfolio across the country to deliver more goods to customers.

-The Seattle-based company purchased two identical, 537,429-square-foot buildings at 7825 and 8016 E. Pecos Road in Mesa, Arizona.
-Greystar Real Estate partners, which opened the warehouses in 2023, sold the buildings for nearly $71 million.
+The Seattle-based company purchased the building at 8016 E. Pecos Road in Mesa, Arizona.
+Greystar Real Estate partners, which opened the warehouse in 2023, sold the building for $66.1 million.

-The properties are part of the Gateway Grand industrial park which will eventually total more than 2 million square feet.
+The property is part of the Gateway Grand industrial park, which will eventually total more than 2 million square feet.

 Building on Phoenix presence